How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 But wait!

-There are other, more interesting ways to describe the length of a marathon . . . let’s look at how to measure a marathon comparatively, subjectively, and emotionally
+There are other, more interesting ways to describe the length of a marathon . . . let’s look at how to measure a marathon comparatively, subjectively, and emotionally…

-(Ever wondered why a marathon is such a weird, seemingly random length?
-The story behind the explanation of 26 miles and 385 yards starts in ancient Greece, makes a turn at the first Olympic marathon, and ends in front of the royal Queen Alexandra in 1908.
-Here’s my summary of it.)
+The story behind the length of the marathon starts in Athens, Ancient Greece, makes a turn at the first Olympic marathon and ends in front of the royal box and Queen Alexandra in the 1908 London Olympics.
+Here’s my summary of it.

-How Long Is A Marathon (1)
+How Long Is A Marathon? – Objective Comparisons

 That’s a pretty long distance, but how else might we describe it in terms that are easier to understand?

-Hmm, something that is long in real-life, that everyone knows about.
+Hmm, something that is long in real life that everyone knows about.

 I’ll avoid all the clichés and go straight for the Golden Gate Bridge.